zeroknowledgediscovery/emergenet/tex/README.md

 # Publication Draft

 ## Learning Mutational Patterns at Scale to Analyze Sequence Divergence in Novel Pathogens
+Influenza viruses constantly evolve, and mismatches between predicted and circulating strains impact vaccine effectiveness.
+A barrier to predicting the season-specific dominant strains is the limited ability to predict future mutations, or estimate the numerical likelihood of specific future strains.
+In this study, we introduce a biology-aware sequence similarity metric based on deep pattern recognition of emergent evolutionary constraints.
+We use our model in two applications.
+One, we calculate the odds of future mutations, outperforming WHO recommended flu vaccine compositions almost consistently over the past two decades.
+Two, we compute emergence risk of strains previously analyzed by the CDC's Influenza Risk Assessment Tool, showing a moderately strong linear correlation between our predictions and the CDC's, though our predictions require much less time and resources.

+## File Tree
 ```
 EmergeNet
 ├── irat_qnet